cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 Protégé is a really good way to get bogged down in the ivory tower that is ontology.
 Instead, it's better to focus on the aspects of the ontology that I think are practically the most important.
-So we're going to use a set of interconnected tab-separated values (TSV) documents.
+So in this guide, we're going to use a set of interconnected tab-separated values (TSV) documents.
 Why TSV?
 Because comma-separated values (CSV_ documents look awful and Excel sheets can't be diff'd / viewed in GitHub.
-In the end, we'll come back to how to generate OWL, OBO, BEL, and other files from your curation sheets.
+Later, we'll come back to how to programatically generate OWL, OBO, BEL, and other files from your curation sheets.

 ### Maintain entities